jochu/swank-clojure/README.md

 Open slime/slime.el, slime/contrib/slime-repl.el,
 clojure-mode/clojure-mode.el, and src/emacs/swank-clojure.el and hit
-M-x package-install-from-buffer in each.
+M-x package-install-from-buffer in each buffer in order.
 You will get compiler warnings, but they should not be fatal.

 ## License